Alpine Loop Scenic Byway Featured in

-Alpine Loop Scenic and Historic Byway is a spectacular 101-km (63-mi) drive through the San Juan Mountains of Southwestern Colorado.
-The road goes up to two high mountain passes such as Engineer Pass and Cinnamon Pass.
-A high clearance 4WD vehicle with short wheelbase is recommended for this trip.
+Alpine Loop Scenic and Historic Byway is a spectacular 105-km (65-mi) drive through the San Juan Mountains of Southwestern Colorado.
+The road goes from Ouray to Lake City, and Silverton, crossing two high mountain passes such as Engineer Pass and Cinnamon Pass.
+A high clearance 4WD vehicle with a short wheelbase is recommended for this trip.

-On your way through Alpine Loop, you can visit ghost towns that were set up for mining.
+On your way through Colorado's Alpine Loop, you can visit ghost towns that were set up for mining.
 Silverton also was a mining town, but its mines are mostly closed.
-Lake City is another perfect stop on Alpine Loop that offers views of perfect granite cliffs and fall foliage in late summer and early autumn.
+Lake City is another perfect stop on the Alpine Loop that offers views of granite cliffs and fall foliage in late summer and early autumn.